Road Traffic Accident Claims Abroad

 The time limits differ depending on the circumstances of the case.
-In England and Wales, the three-year time limit does not apply; however, in some countries and for some types of accident, the time limit is much shorter.
+Under the law of England and Wales, there is generally a three-year time limit in which to bring court proceedings; however, in some countries and for some types of accidents, the time limit is much shorter.

-We would always recommend seeking expert legal advice as early as possible so you can make a decision as to how to proceed.
+We would always recommend seeking expert legal advice as early as possible so you can decide how to proceed.

 A-Z of Road Safety Abroad

 If you are planning on driving or cycling while abroad, you should ensure that you do everything you can to familiarise yourself with the different driving rules and regulations within the country you are visiting.

 To help you get started, we have shared some helpful advice that will keep you safe and save you time, money and stress.